Dhh: Production

 Saini had the inspiration for the story when attended a magic show during his college days and enthusiastic reaction of children to show.
 Regarding the choice to make a children's film, Saini said, "Childhood is universal and hence everybody likes films on children.
 Moreover, you can make a good story of what you have experienced.
 We, as children, always wanted that we get a break from school."
 The film title was registered in 2010, however, Saini could not move ahead due to lack of funds.
 After finishing the script, he sent the script to Naseeruddin Shah, who responded positively and agreed to do the film.
 The film was primarily shot in Ahmedabad, Gandhinagar, and Viramgam.

 The music for the film was composed by Ahmedabad based fusion rock band Meghdhanush, and consists of four tracks.

 Reception

 The film was selected for 2018 Toronto International Film Festival in the kids category.
 The film won the Audience Choice Award at 2018 UK Asian Film Festival.
-The film won National Film Award for Best Feature Film in Gujarati at the 65th National Film Awards.
+The film won the National Film Award for Best Feature Film in Gujarati at the 65th National Film Awards.

 The film was first screened at International Children's Film Festival India on 13 November 2017, and was widely released on 28 September 2018.